wp-plugins/ehive-access/readme.txt

 * First stable release of the eHive Access plugin.

 == Upgrade Notice ==
+= 2.1.3 =
+* API updated to allow public, private and any content for interesting, popular and recent searches.

 = 2.1.2 =
 * The eHive API library has been updated to allow searching for any objects in an account that is is linked to the configured
 * authentication keys.
 This is required to support changes to the eHive Access and eHive Search plugins.